gabrielegenovese/acmesky/README.md

 ## Docs

-The documentation can be viewd [here](https://gabrielegenovese.github.io/acmesky/) and it's generated with [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/).
+The documentation can be viewed [here](https://gabrielegenovese.github.io/acmesky/), and it's generated with [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/).